dbsb-juntendo/descSPIM/descSPIM-basic.md

 ### Parts list

+The parts list for descSPIM-basic can be downloaded here:

 https://github.com/dbsb-juntendo/descSPIM/releases/download/v1.0.0/descSPIM_part_list_price_01.1.xlsx

 You can order all the parts (except for laser) to [Thorlabs](https://www.thorlabs.com).

 ## Construction

-### How to construct descSPIM?
+### How to construct descSPIM

-The **descSPIM** is a light-sheet microscope that you can build as if you were assembling a **block toy**.
+**descSPIM** is a light-sheet microscope that you can build as if you were assembling a **block toy**.
 A construction tutorial is provided as follows.
 You can use the guide throughout the construction procedure.

 Below is the manual for the construction procedure.

 (coming soon)

 ## Operation

 This section summarizes the operation of descSPIM.
 Please refer to the following PDF file Explanation MOVIE is also available.

 (coming soon)

 ## Introduced sites

 Here is a list of sites related to descSPIM.
 Please check them.

 (coming soon)